A proposed Trump rule could make it harder for thousands of Washington state kids to access free lunch

 More than 400,000 kids from low-income households in Washington qualify for free lunch at their schools — about 37% of public school students statewide.

 But if a proposal by the Trump administration to tighten income and savings restrictions for families receiving food stamps goes into effect in its current form, it would end access for around 15,600 of those kids, according to an estimate from Washington State Department of Social and Health Services (DSHS).
-Around the country, more than half a million kids — many of whom rely on the federal school lunch program for regular meals — would be affected.
+Around the country, more than half a million kids — many of whom rely on the federal school lunch program for regular meals — would be affected, The Washington Post reported.

 Why?
 Using food stamps is an automatic qualifier for free lunch in many states, including Washington.
 Those families who would be affected by the proposed rule would no longer be automatically enrolled.